sumitgrazitti/testingapidoc/issues/ISSUE: No Way to Exclude Documents from Search .md

-## ISSUE: No Way to Exclude Documents from Search
+## ISSUE: No Way to Exclude Documents from Search {or How to remove documents from the index}
 You can exclude one or two documents from search, or make an entire category of documents invisible to searchers.

 ### METHOD 1.
 Exclude One or Two Docs from Search
 The simplest way to exclude a few documents from search is to delete them from a search engine's index.
-The process is simple.
 1. Go to **Content Sources** > **Total Documents**.
 2. Select your search client from the dropdown.
 3. Use the search box to find a document.